Techcyte/devkit/docs/guides/creating-a-case/index.md

   ![](images/image4.png)

 You can now add scans for processing.
-See the [Bulk Import Tool page](../bulk-import-tool/index.md).
+See the [Bulk Scan Import Tool page](../bulk-import-tool/index.md).